123jimin/voltedit/README.md

 ### Simple Chart Creator
 These features will be implemented by this weekend.
-* Editing notes
+* Creating and editing long notes
-* Utilizing native FS if possible
+* UI improvement, including message bubbles and mode icons

 These features will be implemented by this month.
+* Ctrl+C/V
 * Adding lasers
 * Editing chart metadata